1. It’s full of historic buildings

 5. You won’t be able to decide where to eat

-Hexham is home to a vast number of restaurants, serving English comfort food as well as cuisine from Poland, India and the Mediterranean.
-As if that wasn’t enough to stop you visiting, the town also has a whole host of coffee shops, artisan bakeries and even an ice cream parlour.
+Hexham is home to a vast number of restaurants, serving English comfort food as well as cuisine from Mexico, India and the Mediterranean.
+As if that wasn’t enough to stop you visiting, the town also has a whole host of coffee shops, cafes and even an ice cream parlour.
 And let’s not get started on the number of pubs!

 6. It’s full of ruins